 Master Teaching Artist Applications Due: February 19, 2013

-Every year, Young Audiences hires over 100 people to participate in this unique arts-based workforce development program.
+Every year, Center for Arts-Inspired Learning hires over 100 people to participate in this unique arts-based workforce development program.
 There are several different jobs available for those who would like to participate.
 Explore the position descriptions below to find the right fit for you.

 ArtWorks Summer 2013 will take place at a downtown Cleveland location and at Cuyahoga Community College's Metropolitan Campus.